 Is there a mobile version of the Edge Client?

 Yes, there are mobile variants for iOS and Android that provide secure access from phones and tablets, including MFA support and profile-based connections.
-Hoxx extension chrome VPN extension for Chrome review, setup, features, privacy, and safety tips
+Does edge have a vpn and how to use a VPN with Microsoft Edge: extensions, system VPNs, tips, and best practices

 How is access controlled for VPN users?